Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 When a business wants to operate under a name other than its legal name, the state of Florida, like most states, requires the business to register its business name.
 The requirements and need to register for a Fictitious Business Name vary, depending on the type of business entity, and are outlined under Florida Statute.1

-Sole proprietorships and general partnerships are the most common business structures to register for a Florida DBA.
+Sole proprietorships and general partnerships are the most common business structures for registering for a Florida DBA.
 By default, the name of a sole proprietorship and general partnership is the owner(s) legal name, but if the small business owner wants to operate under a specific name, they will need to complete the Fictitious Name registration.

 For example, if Paula Smith starts a small business cleaning swimming pools and doesn’t want to operate under a business name, she doesn’t have to register.
 However, if she decides to name her business Paula’s Perfect Pools, she will need to register.